koileee/koileee.github.io/assets/2023-08-02-computer-networks.md

 toc:
   sidebar: left
 ---

-The field of computer networks plays a pivotal role in the modern digital era, shaping the way information is transmitted, accessed, and utilized across the globe.

 In the Summer of 2023, I took the Computer Networks course at OMSCS that provided an in-depth exploration of various aspects of computer networks, ranging from fundamental protocols to cutting-edge technologies.

 ## Course Summary

 The course commences with a comprehensive overview of Internet architecture and its evolution over time.
-By tracing the historical development of the Internet, I gained insights into the foundations that have shaped today's interconnected world.
-Understanding the core principles that underpin the Internet's design lays the groundwork for the subsequent topics covered in the course.
+By tracing the historical development of the Internet, I gained insights into the foundations that have shaped today's interconnected world which lays the groundwork for the subsequent topics in computer networks.

 ### Protocols